emmt/ArcusPerformax.jl/README.md

 which returns a null USB device pointer if no matching device is found.

-To open the Arcus-Performax device whose number if `devnum`, call:
+To open the Arcus-Performax device whose number is `devnum`, call:

 ```julia
 ArcusPerformax.Device(devnum)